 Many SaaS applications have introduced their own App frameworks/marketplaces.
 Why not use those?

-- Long-Tail SaaS: indie and niche SaaS apps can't all afford to create their own app frameworks.
-With PixieBrix, you can add missing functionality to you favorite SaaS application.
+• Long-Tail SaaS: Indie and niche SaaS apps can't all afford to create their own app frameworks.
+With PixieBrix, you can add missing functionality to your favorite SaaS application.

 Why not RPA?

-- Human Judgement: RPA tools don't handle workflows where part of the task require significant human judgement.
-(However, many vendors are baking in BPM, form builder, and attended automation features)
+• Human Judgement: RPA tools don't handle workflows where part of the task requires significant human judgment.
+(However, many vendors are baking in BPM, form builder, and attended automation features.)